-Susquehanna Valley also offers a series of rigorous challenges designed to prepare students for the country's best postsecondary institutions.
+Management.
+Students participate in a long-term project, which uses their skills, knowledge, and creativity to develop, model and produce a product that will satisfy consumers' needs.
+We have also added a Robotics course, designed to help prepare students for future college and career needs.
+Additionally, courses have been added in other areas which include Self Management, institutions.
 Our students may currently take Advanced Placement courses in Physics, Chemistry, Government and Politics, American History, Global History, English, and Calculus.
 Students may also take college-level English, French, Spanish, Drawing and Painting, Pre-Calculus, Calculus, Physical Education, Music Theory and BIT 185 courses through SUNY-Broome and Tompkins Cortland Community Colleges at no cost.
 We also added new courses in Programming and Coding, Psychology and Sociology, and Entrepreneurship, while always looking to add others in the future.
 Thanks to the rigor of our program, we have recent graduates attending such prestigious colleges as Brown, Dartmouth, Cornell and George Washington University.